 MAP OF THE BEST THINGS TO DO IN SINTRA

 This map shows the locations of the most popular things to do in Sintra.
-Use this map to decide what order to see the places you want to see on your Sintra day trip.
+Use this map to decide what order to see the places you want to see, especially if you only have one day in Sintra.

 HOW TO GET FROM LISBON TO SINTRA